apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/servlets.md

             }
         }

-    Custom OSGi DS annotations (e.g. for Sling servlets) are not yet supported by the OSGi spec (and therefore by bnd), but this is supposed to be fixed with DS 1.4 (OSGi 7), see also [FELIX-5396](https://issues.apache.org/jira/browse/FELIX-5396).

-2. The `@SlingServlet` annotation (evaluated by maven-scr-plugin)
+2. The `@SlingServlet` annotation (evaluated by maven-scr-plugin, use only if you can neither use 1. nor 2.)

         :::java
         @SlingServlet(